Research Interests

 The role of human mobility in respiratory virus epidemics

 During the COVID-19 pandemic, mobile phone location data became crucial for tracking population movements and evaluating control strategies against SARS-CoV-2 spread.
-I began working with cellphone mobility data in 2020, first to forecast COVID-19 outbreaks on military bases for US DoD, and later to analyze relationships between population mobility and healthcare-seeking behavior in South Africa and respiratory virus transmission in Seattle.
+I began working with cellphone mobility data in 2020, first to forecast COVID-19 outbreaks on military bases for U.S. DoD, and later to analyze relationships between population mobility and healthcare-seeking behavior in South Africa and respiratory virus transmission in Seattle.

 Mobility behavior and respiratory virus transmission dynamics in the Seattle metropolitan area